mahouboy23/IB-notes/Physics AI.md

 tags : mod Physique
 ---
 Created: 2023-05-13

+I want you to adapt my physic internal assessment
 ### **Topic:** How does the viscosity of a fluid affect laminar flow rate through a tube?

 Relates to subtopic 2.2 - Forces